LaxarJS/laxar-react-adapter/README.md

 2. The widget module (e.g. `my-widget.js`), should export an object with three properties (`name`, `injections`, `create`), just like a plain widget would.
 The `create` method should setup the widget controller and subscribe to events.
-It must return an object with a function property `onDomAttached` which is called by the React adapter as soon as the widget DOM has been instantiated and attached to teh page DOM.
+It must return an object with a function property `onDomAttached` which is called by the React adapter as soon as the widget DOM has been instantiated and attached to the page DOM.

 3. To render something into its dom node, the widget must request the injection `axReactRender` which is provided by the react adapter.
 This injected function is a no-op as long as the widget is invisible (e.g. in a background-tab, or within a closed popup).